 “It now seems possible that Leonardo painted all the picture himself, leaving some parts just sketched or yet to be completely resolved and others fully worked up.”

-Considering that the original commission for the painting was made in 1483 (the commission papers are still extant), and that he finished the first version fairly quickly, it’s interesting that he kept working on the design for another 25 years.
-Especially since he never actually sold the first one to the people who commissioned it.
-It was supposed to be central panel of a carved altarpiece for the Confraternity of the Immaculate Conception in Milan, but Leonardo went in another direction and he decided to sell it privately for more money, probably to Ludovico Sforza, the ruler of Milan.
+The original commission for the painting was made in 1483 (the commission papers are still extant), and he finished the first version fairly quickly, but he never actually sold it to the people who commissioned it.
+It was supposed to be central panel of a carved altarpiece at the oratory of the Confraternity of the Immaculate Conception abutting the Church of San Francesco Grande in Milan.
+But when the confraternity didn’t pay him what he expected (there was some dispute about how dark and unsettling the imagery in the final work was) , Leonardo sold it privately for more money, probably to Ludovico Sforza, the ruler of Milan.

 The National Gallery’s version was begun 10 years later and is believed to have been made once the artist and the confraternity paid up and Leonardo made some changes to the composition.
 He never quite finished the second iteration, but it was close enough for the confraternity.
 The Virgin of the Rocks was installed in the oratory in 1508.
 It remained there until 1785 when the confraternity was suppressed by order of Tuscany’s Grand Duke Leopold I of Habsburg-Lorraine.
 Its assets, including the Leonardo da Vinci masterpiece, were sold off and the church was demolished in 1806.
 The Virgin was sold to Scots artist and dealer Gavin Hamilton.
 After passing through assorted titled hands, was bought by the National Gallery in 1880.